-At Grainger Headquarters, this 27,000 square-foot green field enterprise data center features 7,800 square feet of white space, a high-volume air-cooled design utilizing a 48-inch raised access floor and a parallel redundant UPS design.
-The mechanical and electrical systems have been designed to N+1 with a Tier 3 fault tolerance.
-Prepared to expand when Grainger needs more, the initial phase opened with enough equipment to mirror an existing site and allow for an estimated 10 years of expansion capability.
+Located at Grainger's headquarters, this 27,000 square-foot green field enterprise data center features 7,800 square feet of white space, a high-volume air-cooled design utilizing a 48-inch raised access floor and a parallel redundant UPS design.
+The mechanical and electrical systems were designed to N+1 with a Tier 3 fault tolerance.
+The initial phase opened with enough equipment to mirror an existing site and allow for an estimated 10 years of expansion capability.
 With a focus on energy efficiency, this site will operate with a Power Utilization Effectiveness (P.U.E.) of 1.2 at full capacity.
-This faciltiy is the first LEED v4 Gold data center in the country.
+This facility is the first LEED v4 Gold data center in the country.